vpatel2398/vpatel2398/README.md

 - Conducted data preprocessing and feature selection using SQL.
 - Applied **SVM**, **Random Forest**, and **Decision Tree** algorithms.
 - Achieved 85% accuracy with hyperparameter optimization.
-- 🛠️ *Python, Scikit-learn, SQL, Data Preprocessing, Classification*
+🛠️ *Python, Scikit-learn, SQL, Data Preprocessing, Classification*

-🔹 **Scalable Website Deployment on AWS**
-Hosted a **highly available and scalable web application** on AWS using best practices for cloud architecture.

-- Deployed the application with **Elastic Load Balancer (ALB)** and **Auto Scaling Groups** to handle dynamic traffic.
-- Utilized **Amazon RDS (MySQL)** for backend database needs.
-- Deployed the entire solution in a **secure VPC** for enhanced security and network control.
-- 🛠️ *AWS (EC2, ALB, RDS, Auto Scaling, VPC), Linux, MySQL, Cloud Architecture*
+🔹 **Medical Prescription NLP Classifier**
+Engineered an NLP pipeline for classifying prescription text using **Conditional Random Fields (CRF)** and **spaCy**.

+- Extracted entities such as drug name, dosage, and frequency from free text.
+- Trained and tested using domain-specific data from healthcare.
+🛠️ *Python, spaCy, CRF, Text Classification, Healthcare NLP*

 🔹 **Facial Recognition & Demographic Prediction**
 Created a computer vision model to recognize faces and predict demographic attributes.